RPiette16/Team3-A4/README.md

 # 🗡️ Team3-A4 — *Dungeon Hopper*

 Welcome to our game, adventurer!
 Your goal is to make it to the top of the floating platforms and retrieve the legendary sword.
-But beware—falling below the platforms or running into enemies will end your journey.
+But beware, falling below the platforms or running into enemies will end your journey.

 Use the **left** and **right arrow keys** to move, and **spacebar** to jump.
 Using a controller?
 Move with the **left analog stick** and jump with any **face button**.
+Good luck!!
-Good luck—and don’t look down.
+and don’t look down.

 ---